Entropy-Foundation/oracle-pull-example/rest/javascript/radix_client/readme.md

    );
    ```

-2. **Component Details**: Set your component address and function name along with parameters:
+2. **Component Details**: Set your component address and function name along with parameters and NFT RUID:

    ```js
    const manifest = new ManifestBuilder()